Guide to Lifetime ISAs

 The government will pay an annual bonus of 25% (capped at £1,000 p.a.) on any contributions you make.

 Funds can be withdrawn tax-free at any time in order to buy a first home worth up to £450,000, and from age 60 for any purpose.

 You can open more than one Lifetime ISA, but will only be able to pay into one in each tax year.

 The government will provide a bonus of 25% on contributions made during the tax year.

-The bonus will be paid directly into your Lifetime ISA at the end of the first tax year, in April 2018.
+For the 2017/18 tax year, where you’ve made the maximum contribution of £4,000 into your Lifetime ISA, the bonus of £1,000 will be paid directly into your Lifetime ISA at the end of the first tax year, in April 2018.